-Recently, a Canadian women was in a state of shock when she was told that she was not allowed to try on any clothes at retail giant Walmart because the clothes were at risk of being stretched out of shape by her.
+Recently, a Canadian women was in a state of shock when she was told that she was not allowed to try on any clothes or womens shoes at retail giant Walmart because the clothes were at risk of being stretched out of shape by her.

 The plus size clothing blogger was Shiann Friesen who has a very successful Youtube channel called ShiCurves.
 Apparently she was taking part in something called vlogmas’ where vbloggers create a new video for every day in December.
 According to the Dailymail in the UK, she was carrying a handful of clothes to the change rooms when she was approached by an employee.
 All the clothing was in her size and not smaller.
 After being told she could not try on the clothes, as she would ruin them, she started recoding the conversation on her phone.